db4rnR/aureuserp/tests/README.md

 5. **Use attributes**: Use PHP attributes instead of PHPDoc comments for better readability and maintainability.
 6. **Group tests**: Use the `#[Group]` attribute to organize tests into logical groups.
 7. **Write testable code**: Design your code to be testable by following SOLID principles and dependency injection.
+8. **Use the appropriate trait for your test type**: Use `ApiTestingTrait` for API tests, `AuthenticationTestingTrait` for authentication tests, and `DatabaseTestingTrait` for database tests.
+9. **Combine traits as needed**: You can use multiple traits in a single test class to access different functionality.
+10. **Use test helpers for generating test data**: Use the `TestHelpers` class to generate random test data and work with models.
+11. **Clean up after your tests**: Use the appropriate methods to clean up files and database changes after your tests.